 - They're safer when you are interacting with delivery personnel since pets and small children won't be able to get past the closed bottom door.

 If your door isn't a standard size, you'll have to custom order it.
 The Home Depot makes this process easy.
 Click through to any of the videos listed below for more details on each step of the process.

-Whether you're moving into a new home or replacing old doors, The Home Depot offers door sizes and styles to suit any exterior along with professional measurement and installation options.
-Check out our exterior door installation services.
+Whether you're moving into a new home or replacing old doors, The Home Depot offers door sizes and styles to suit any exterior along with professional measurement and door installation options.